Charlie-XIAO/Charlie-XIAO.github.io/_education/23s-ossd.md

 Blogs are required reflecting and sharing thoughts on the course contents.
 My blogs can be found at my [course webpage](https://ossd-s23.github.io/Charlie-XIAO-weekly/).

 ## Open Source Projects

+### YouTube Interface Customizer

+YouTube Interface Customizer is an open source Firefox extension that allows the users to customize a wide variety of elements of the YouTube interface in their favor.
+We welcome anyone to use our project or contribute to our project!
+Specifications on how to contribute and the Code of Conduct and be found either in the [documentation](/projects/youtube-interface-customizer/) or in the [repository](https://github.com/ossd-s23/YouTube-Customizer).
+The full list of features can be found also in the documentation, and as follows is an outline:

+{% include projects/youtube-interface-customizer/feature-list.html %}

+{% include projects/youtube-interface-customizer/installation.html %}

+### Scikit-learn

+As the final project, I (along with two other teammates) contribued to [scikit-learn](https://github.com/scikit-learn/scikit-learn), an open source Python library for machine learning.
+More details about my contributions can be seen [here](/projects/ossd-sklearn/).
+Our [final presentation](https://www.canva.com/design/DAFhCFVpf-M/hPZ0uyk2KEZ2Z3_p6U5UdA/view?utm_content=DAFhCFVpf-M&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) summarizes our contributions during the second half of the semester and what we have learned.

+### Other Contributions

+More minor open source contributions in this course can be seen [here](https://ossd-s23.github.io/Charlie-XIAO-weekly/contributions/).